ryt/github-renderer/README.md

 Note: make sure you allow pop-ups from *.github.com in your browser.

 > Note 2: This works best with Chrome or Safari.
 Firefox won't load js and css files for some of these links.
-Will fix soon.

 * <a href="https://github.com/mrdoob/three.js/blob/master/examples/canvas_interactive_cubes_tween.html">Three.js 1</a>
 * <a href="https://github.com/mrdoob/three.js/blob/master/examples/webgl_trackballcamera_earth.html">Three.js webgl earth</a>